dreamcat4/docker-images/pipework/README.md

 ### Status

-This project is now somewhat deprecated, in favor of newer L2 networking features of docker v1.10.x.
-Basically if you want L2 Bridge networking (like VMWare 'Bridged' networking mode), then it can be achieved with core docker features instead now.
+This project is somewhat deprecated, in favor of newer L2 networking features of docker v1.10.x.
+Basically if you want L2 Bridge networking (like VMWare 'Bridged' networking mode)... that can be achieved with core docker features now.
 And that is better ways, less buggy.
+So for L2 external bridging, for your containers to appear on LAN, please [try this method instead](http://stackoverflow.com/questions/35742807/docker-1-10-containers-ip-in-lan).

 There are also other new networking features since docker v1.10.x, which replace other parts of the pipework feature set.
+Such as overlay networks etc.

-Otherwise if you need some more specialized networking setups which still cant be achieved with newer Docker networking API, maybe continue to use pipework and its features.
-In which case, this docker image is in need of new maintainer, to continue forwards.
-As have already stopped using it myself.
+Otherwise if you still require some more specialized networking setup, and it still cant be achieved with newest Docker networking APIs, then I guess maybe continue to use pipework and its unique features.
+For that case, then this docker image is in need of new maintainer, to continue forwards.
+As I have already stopped using it myself for some time now.

 ### Requirements